Revealing mysteries in gamma-ray bursts: the role of gluon condensation

 \section{THE GC-MODEL}

+The GC-model is a combination of the traditional hadronic scenario and the GC-effect in the nucleon.
+One can be expected that when the condensation peak of the gluon distribution in the proton shown in Fig. 1 enters the $pp$ interaction region, the resulting pion multiplicity will increase sharply, even reaching a saturation state.
+Surprisingly, we can prove that it leads to the BPL of the gamma spectrum using only energy conservation and relativistic covariance, which distinguishes the GC-model from other models.
+For the convenience of readers' understanding this model, we systematically reconstruct the derivations in [18-20].

-The GC-model may provide a link between the traditional hadronic scenario and the GC in the nucleon.
-To elucidate the underlying assumptions in this model, we systematically reconstruct the derivation outlined in [18-20].
-In the context of high-energy radiation within the hadronic scenario, during a $pp$ collision, approximately half of the energy from parent protons is absorbed by valence quarks, which subsequently form the leading particles.
+In the hadronic scenario, approximately half of the energy from parent protons is absorbed by valence quarks during a $pp$ collision, which subsequently forms the leading particles.
 The residual energy undergoes conversion into secondary hadrons, predominantly pions, within the central region.
 Subsequently, $\pi_0\rightarrow 2\gamma$ takes place.
-The spectrum of these photons in the Lab. system is computed by
+The spectrum of these photons in the Lab. system is computed by [11]

-where the spectral index $\beta_\gamma$ incorporates the energy loss due to pion absorption by the medium, and $N_\pi$ is the multiplicity of pions, $C_\gamma$ is a normalization constant that includes the kinematic factor and the flux dimension.
-As is customary, the accelerated protons are assumed to follow a simple $N_p \propto E_p^{-\beta_p}$ near the source.
+where the spectral index $\beta_\gamma$ incorporates the energy loss due to photon absorption by the medium, and $N_\pi$ is the multiplicity of pions, $C_\gamma$ is a normalization constant that includes the kinematic factor and the flux dimension.
+As customary, the accelerated protons are assumed to follow a simple power law (PL) $N_p \propto E_p^{-\beta_p}$ near the source.

-Substituting the GC-distribution in Fig. 1 to the multiplicity $N_g$ of gluon mini-jet [21,22]
+For calculating $N_{\pi}$, we substitute the GC-distribution in Fig. 1 to the multiplicity $N_g$ of gluon mini-jet [21,22]

-where $\Omega=Max\{k_T^2,(k_T+q_T)^2/4, (k_T-q_T)^2/4\}$; The longitudinal momentum fractions of interacting gluons are fixed by kinematics: $x_{1,2}=k_Te^{\pm y}/\sqrt{s}$.
+where $\Omega=Max\{k_T^2,(k_T+q_T)^2/4, (k_T-q_T)^2/4\}$; The longitudinal momentum fractions of interacting gluons are fixed by kinematics $x_{1,2}=k_Te^{\pm y}/\sqrt{S}$.

-As anticipated, an evident surge in $N_g$ becomes apparent when $\sqrt{s}$ surpasses $\sqrt{s_{GC}}$, signifying the active involvement of the gluon distribution peaks in the generation of secondary particles (see Fig. 2).
+As anticipated, an evident surge in $N_g$ becomes apparent when $\sqrt{S}$ surpasses $\sqrt{S_{GC}}$, signifying the active involvement of the gluon distribution peaks in the generation of secondary particles (see Fig. 2).
 Nevertheless, this augmentation ceases beyond a certain higher energy threshold, leading to a rapid decline in meson yield to zero.
 This decline occurs due to the unavailability of gluons smaller than $x_c$.
 The resulting high plateau effect in the meson yield distinctly surpasses the modest peak associated with $\pi^0$ decay, contributing to a bulge in the gamma-ray spectrum.
-The relationships among $\sqrt{s_{GC}}$, $\sqrt{s_{cut}}$, and $x_c$ are